Group of five students playing a game

 Referring a Student

-The online gifted services referral and review form must be submitted to begin the gifted evaluation process.
+The online Gifted Education Referral and Review form must be submitted to begin the gifted evaluation process.
 Verbal or email communications do not serve as a substitute for this form.
-Here’s who can refer a student:

 Referrals are processed after the referral period ends.
-Once this occurs, parents/guardians receive:
+Once this occurs, parents/guardians receive a letter from the school that provides:

-• Notification from the school that their child has been referred for evaluation for gifted education services
+• Notification that their child has been referred for evaluation or placement review;

-• Contact information for staff members who can answer questions
+• Contact information for division personnel available to answer questions;

-• Instructions for completing the online home perception inventory
+• Instructions for completing the online CCPS Home Perception Inventory.

 When enrolling children in Chesterfield County Public Schools, parents/guardians need to notify the school if the student was identified for gifted services in the previous school system so the appropriate records may be obtained.
-This document is necessary:
+The following documentation must be obtained from the child's previous school:

 • Letter or school document stating eligibility for gifted services